“Disappointment to a noble soul is what cold water is to burning metal; it strengthens, tempers, intensifies, but never destroys it.” — Eliza Tabor

 Avoid the temptation to run off to go tell people a negative report before speaking with your father above.
 Sure, we may seek counsel from people but let’s learn to consult God FIRST.
 That shows we trust and value His opinion more than anyone else’s.

 Regarding this, the Bible says: “Cursed is the man who trusts in man and makes flesh his arm, whose heart turns away from the LORD.
 He is a shrub in the desert, and shall not see any good come.
 He shall dwell in the parched places of the wilderness, in an uninhabited salt land.
 Blessed is the man who trusts in the LORD, whose trust is the LORD”— (Jeremiah 17:5-7).

-Interestingly, on the day of the hearing, even my colleagues I’d not called upon, spoke up for me.
+Interestingly, on the day of the hearing, even my other colleagues I hadn’t called upon spoke up for me.
 I was shocked at the outcome of events in my favour: The company apologized profusely and annulled their statement against me.
 To say the least, I was restored to work.